Peatsaí Ó Callanáin

 Peatsaí Ó Callanáin (c.
-1791-1865) was an Irish poet.
+1791–1865) was an Irish poet.

 Younger brother of Marcas Ó Callanáin, Peatsaí is said to have been the better known of the two.
 He attended a local school in Craughwell, and later attended one or both the schools of Anthony O'Brien at Athenry, or of the (Dominican) Brothers at Esker, County Galway.

-He was for a time a rival of Antoine Ó Raifteiri but they later became good friends.
+He was for a time a rival of Antoine Ó Raifteirí but they later became good friends.

 In 1967, Seán Ó Ceallaigh - principal of Craughwell National School - produced an edition of their poems.